David Cuperman

-Biography
+Early life

 Cuperman was born to parents Salomon Cuperman and Raquel Coifman in Bogota.
 After attending Colegio Colombo Hebreo for high school, Cuperman left for the US to study sports management and coaching at Averett University.
 He earned USA South All-Conference First Team honors.
 Cuperman was named to the 2017 Jewish Sports Review Men's Soccer All-America First Team for Division II and II.

+Career

 In 2017, Cuperman traveled to Israel to represent Colombia at the 2017 Maccabiah Games.

+He made his debut in the Colombian Categoría Primera A with Alianza Petrolera on 16 February 2021, starting at left midfield against Patriotas Boyacá.

+In 2022, Cuperman joined FC Ashdod in Israel on trial.

+Personal life

+Born in Colombia, Cuperman is of Polish-Jewish descent.
 On 10 August 2022 became an Israeli citizen.

-Football career

-Cuperman made his debut in the Colombian Categoría Primera A with Alianza Petrolera on 16 February 2021, starting at left midfield against Patriotas Boyacá.

-In 2022, Cuperman joined FC Ashdod in Israel on trial.